elasticio/recipes/debitoor_invoices_to_google_drive/description.md

-Upload Debitoor invoice documents to Google Drive
+Automatically exports your existing and new Debitoor invoices as PDF files to your Google Drive account placing them in the root folder.